dskemp/courtdata/content/cases/ot2018/18-422/index.md

 - "Paul D. Clement"
 - "Emmet J. Bondurant, II"
 - "Allison J. Riggs"
+roles:
+- "on behalf of the Appellants"
+- "on behalf of the Appellees, Common Cause, et al."
+- "on behalf of the Appellees, League of Women Voters of North Carolina, et al."
 tags:
 topics:
 summary: "Partisan gerrymandering claims present political questions beyond the reach of the federal courts."